superduper-io/superduper/README.md

 </div>

-For more features and integrations, feel free to [contribute to our Roadmap for `v0.3`](https://github.com/superduper-io/superduper/discussions/1882).
+For more features, feel free to [contribute to our Roadmap for `v0.3`](https://github.com/superduper-io/superduper/discussions/1882).

 ## Example Use-Cases and Apps (Notebooks)